Glossary of Acronyms

 IFA (Instructional Facilities Allotment)

-The IFA provides funding to school districts for debt service payments on debt for the purchase, construction, renovation and expansion of instructional facilities.
+An allotment that provides funding to school districts for payments on debt service for the purchase, construction, renovation and expansion of instructional facilities

 IHE (Institute of Higher Education)